-What Colors and Variations do Celestial Eye Goldfish Come In?
+What Colors of Celestial Eye Goldfish are Available?

-The average length of a celestial eye goldfish is 5 inches, but they can reach 6 inches in length, or even 7 inches in rare cases.
+Their average length is 5 inches, but they can reach 6 inches in length, or even 7 inches in rare cases.

-The average lifespan of a celestial eye goldfish is about 10 to 15 years, but they can live for up to 20 years if kept in optimal conditions.
+Their average lifespan is about 10 to 15 years, but they can live for up to 20 years if kept in optimal conditions.